-The Investment Climate Facility for Africa (ICF) works to improve the investment conditions in Africa.
-The ICF aims to bring about more business-friendly policies, laws and regulations across Africa, and to strengthen the institutions that administer them.
+The Investment Climate Facility for Africa (ICF) worked to improve the investment conditions in Africa.
+The ICF aimed to bring about more business-friendly policies, laws and regulations across Africa, and to strengthen the institutions that administer them.
 ICF provides a unique forum for the private sector to work in partnership with governments and donors to improve the investment climate in Africa.

-ICF works with Africa’s business community to identify priority areas for intervention and to help secure government support for reform.
-ICF does not fund businesses or any projects that are to the benefit of 1 particular company or small group of companies.
-All projects funded by ICF must be for the benefit of the business community as a whole, broad sectors (eg the ICT sector) or parts of the business community (eg small- and medium-sized enterprises).
-ICF projects are implemented in partnership with African governments and regional economic communities.
-Any government receiving ICF support and funding must have submitted to, or be supportive of, the New Partnership for Africa’s Development (NEPAD’s) Peer Review Mechanism.
+ICF worked with Africa’s business community to identify priority areas for intervention and to help secure government support for reform.
+ICF did not fund businesses or any projects that would benefit of 1 particular company or small group of companies.
+All projects funded by ICF were for the benefit of the business community as a whole, broad sectors (eg the ICT sector) or parts of the business community (eg small- and medium-sized enterprises).
+ICF projects were implemented in partnership with African governments and regional economic communities.
+Any government receiving ICF support and funding had to submitted to, or be supportive of, the New Partnership for Africa’s Development (NEPAD’s) Peer Review Mechanism.